 - Dependent on everyone having a good connection

-- Difficult to judge morale of team over digital means
+- Difficult to judge the morale of team over digital means

 - Lack of boundaries between start and end of the day can mean emails are being sent outside of business hours

-- Environment lacks the formality of a workplace which could make it difficult to retain professionalism for some staff
+- The environment lacks the formality of a workplace which could make it difficult to retain professionalism for some staff

 Working from home is something that most businesses will be accustomed to now, even though it was sprung on everyone unexpectedly.
 Before then, the format of working within a physical office space was fully understood whether you were interning or managing within the team.